udecode/zustand-x/README.md

 ## Why

-Building on top of the unopinionated Zustand, Zustand X offers a better developer experience with less boilerplate.
+Built on top of Zustand foundation, Zustand X offers a better developer experience with less boilerplate.
 Create and interact with stores faster using a more intuitive API.

 > Looking for React Context-based state management instead of global state?
 Check out [Jotai X](https://github.com/udecode/jotai-x) - same API, different state model.